jonathanolson/slither/notes/patterns.md

   - DO THE LOCALE STUFF, and then... sneak and phet-lib TS so we don't keep having all of the chunk issues? hopefully?
     - Add dependencies.json for phet-lib builds!!!!
   -
+  - BREAKING HIGHLANDER ERROR, we will need to RE-EVALUATE THINGS
+  -
   - ditch square-only-color, general-color (add throw in next-board script if we try those)
     - Delete them and references
   -